Fu Hao — First Female General in the History of China and Wife of Four Kings

 Unearthed Hairpin (Zan) of Queen Fu Hao — National Museum of China

 Fu Hao's Sudden Death and Her Special Mausoleum

-Unfortunately, Fu Hao departed when she was 33 years old out of a sudden, because of a difficult childbirth, or a lethal wound from the wars.
+Unfortunately, Fu Hao departed when she was 33 years old out of a sudden, because of difficult childbirth, or a lethal wound from the wars.

 After her death, the king still divined for several times to see if Fu Hao was living well on the other side of the world.

-Every time the country was about to have important battles, King Wu Ding would lead all of his essential officials to hold a big worship ceremony to Fu Hao, trying to seek blessing from her.
+Every time the country was about to have important battles, King Wu Ding would lead all of his essential officials to hold a big worship ceremony to Fu Hao, trying to seek blessings from her.